kaiyaok2/NIOInspector/README.md

 ## Detect NIO Flaky Tests

-To detect NIO flaky tests in your project, execute the following command in the root directory of the target project (make sure you have already built your project):
+To detect NIO flaky tests in your project, first make sure you have already built your project (or module) beforehand.
+Then, execute the following command in the root directory of the target project (or module).

     mvn edu.illinois:NIOInspector:rerun